 While Carolina Rice Plantation isn't staffed for tours, people stop by all the time, Kelly said.
 You can buy rice there, online or at numerous shops around the state.

-On Wadmalaw Island, south of Charleston, Camellia Sinensis tea plants are grown at the Charleston Tea Plantation and used in American Classic Tea, the only tea grown in America.
+On Wadmalaw Island, south of Charleston, Camellia Sinensis tea plants are grown at the Charleston Tea Garden and used in American Classic Tea, the only tea grown in America.
 Not only can you get a cup of tea, but you can take a tour of the factory and learn how it's made.
 You also can take a trolley tour of the tea fields.

 American Classic Tea is sold at the plantation, online, in numerous South Carolina stores and in 17 other states.